IceDragon200/mt-harmonia-scarred-world/mods/hsw_guilds/README.md

 /guild-invite <player-name> [<guild-id>]
 ```

-Sends an invite to another player to join a guild, if  the guild id is not specified, it will assume the player's current guild.
+Sends an invite to another player to join a guild, if the `guild-id` is not specified, it will assume the sending player's current guild.

 ```
 /guild-join <guild-id> [<confirm>]